LosKeeper/discord-calendar-bot/README.md

 ## 🐞 Bugs and TODO
 - [ ] Create auto post every morning using something else than restart the bot with cron
-- [x] Migration to interactions.py v5
-- [ ] Use time from the computer instead of UTC time
-- [ ] Use .env file for token and channel id instead of config.py